Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 Leadfeeder can help with B2B lead generation by identifying the companies that visit your website but never take action.
 There’s a good chance they’re interested but need a little push, so you can reach out to them with custom pitches.

-It can also help with the latter, as it helps improve lead quality by flagging prospects who show additional interest by returning to your website.
+It can also help with the latter by improving lead quality by flagging prospects who show additional interest by returning to your website.
 If you go after those leads immediately after they return, you’ll strike while the iron’s hot and convert at a better rate with no additional marketing and little added effort.

 To find out the details of how Leadfeeder can bring down your CPL, why not give it a test run with a 14-day trial?
 Sign up here for free and start seeing how your website analytics alone can seriously boost the quantity and quality of your leads.